 Besides standard software packages, the system offers innovative ideas and concepts, several examples of which are the following:

-Pharmacy and Healthcare Provider Portal – an innovative concepts that brings pharmacy an heath acre provider networks together, published information about their prices, networks, services/products, staff, amount of products available at particular pharmacy, location and etc. Information is posted by the networks themselves, plus basic information is generated from HMIS databases using different identifiers, e.g. tax number and the national drug code.
+Pharmacy and Healthcare Provider Portal – an innovative concepts that brings pharmacy an heath care provider networks together, published information about their prices, networks, services/products, staff, amount of products available at particular pharmacy, location and etc. Information is posted by the networks themselves, plus basic information is generated from HMIS databases using different identifiers, e.g. tax number and the national drug code.
 The portal is a critical foundation of citizen empowerment, discussed above, plus gives invaluable information on dynamics of prices, number of available products, distribution of working physicians by different specialties and etc.

 National Drug Code – The code is a unique identifier of the product that enables tracking of the product at any level of the distribution chain, ensures smooth and timely customs clearance procedures and facilitate overall information exchange among the industry players and between the governmental entities.
 The result is achieved due to NDC’s structure and content, which includes product specific trade and pharmaceutical information, including the serial number.